 Inventories are stated at the lower of cost and net realisable value.
 Cost of inventories comprises all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
-The cost of inventories has been assigned by using the first-in first-out basis (FIFO).
+The cost of inventories has been assigned by using the first-in first-out basis (FIFO) except for Petroleum Products which are valued using the Average Cost method (AVCO).